 Building African Capacity for Nutrition PFM

-Through the Africa School of Governance, PFPR develops dedicated curriculum modules on nutrition financing — covering multi-sectoral coordination, expenditure tracking, and the practical realities of fortification, supplementation and school feeding programmes.
+Through the Africa School of Governance, PFPR develops curriculum modules on nutrition financing.
+They cover multi-sectoral coordination, expenditure tracking, and the practical side of fortification, supplementation and school feeding.

-The goal is a cohort of African practitioners fluent in both the technical detail of nutrition interventions and the PFM mechanics that determine whether budgets reach the household, the school, and the clinic.
-These practitioners form the backbone of PFPR's in-country support, deployed alongside government teams.
+The aim is a group of African practitioners who understand both the detail of nutrition interventions and the PFM that decides whether budgets reach the household, the school and the clinic.
+They are the core of PFPR's in-country support, working alongside government teams.

 Collaboration and Convening